iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

     python code/evaluate.py
 ```

+> Note that using `-f Dvcfile` with `dvc run` above isn't necessary as the
+> default stage file name is `Dvcfile` when there are no outputs (option `-o`).

 The model evaluation step is the last one.
 To help in the pipeline's
-reproducibility, we specify a DVC-file named `Dvcfile`.
+reproducibility, we specify a stage file named `Dvcfile`.
 This will be discussed
-in the next chapter in more details.
+in more detail in the next chapter.

-> Note that using `-f Dvcfile` with `dvc run` above isn't necessary as the
-> default stage file name is `Dvcfile` when there are no outputs (option `-o`).

 Note that the output file `data/eval.txt` was transformed by DVC into a metric
 file in accordance with the `-M` option.

-The result of the last three run commands execution is three DVC-files and a
+The result of the last three `dvc run` commands execution is three stage files
-modified .gitignore file.
+and a modified .gitignore file.
 All the changes should be committed into Git.

 ```dvc
 $ git status -s